Welcome to the Summer 2021 Semester

-COVID-19 Update: Spring credit registration is now open!
+COVID-19 Update: Summer credit registration is now open!
 Remote learning and services will continue with flexible online, scheduled remote, and limited hybrid options.
 Visit Admissions & Registration for more information.

 Owl Mail (student email account)

 Have you activated your Owl Mail Student email account?
 If not, click here for 3 easy steps to activate your student email account.
 You will need your 7-digit student id to activate your student email account.

 All credit students will be enrolled in the "Student Online Orientation" course.
 This course is optional.
 You will not receive a grade or a certificate but this course contains important information to help you get started in Bb.
 Click here for more information.